corsairmarks/combined_silfae_revisited/mod/README.md

 ### Dependencies

-In order for this mod to function, you **must** install these two mods:
+In order for this mod to function, you **must** install these two mods and load them before this one:

 * [Animated Hyena Portraits](https://steamcommunity.com/sharedfiles/filedetails/?id=1126014321) by Silfae
 * [Silfae's city sets updated](https://steamcommunity.com/sharedfiles/filedetails/?id=2247427791) by Nozeminer